-Upon selection of the original proposal for the examination, the proposal title and abstract topic must be submitted in writing to the Chair of the Graduate Advisory Committee by the end of January (Spring semester of second year).
-The Graduate Advisory Committee will appoint an Examination Committee consisting of two members of the student's Advisory Committee, one of whom will serve as the chair of the committee.
-At least 2 additional faculty selected from within or outside of MCMP will fill out the examination committee.
+Upon selection of the original proposal for the examination, the proposal title and summary (or an abstract) must be submitted in writing to the Graduate Program Director (barbmullenberg@purdue.edu) as described in Appendix 1 submission deadlines.
+The Graduate Advisory Committee will appoint an Examination Committee consisting of 4 members, one of whom will serve as the chair of the committee (the Chair).
+When possible, two members will be selected from within the student's dissertation committee.
 The student's major professor will not serve on the Examination Committee but may attend the presentation as an observer and must leave the room during committee deliberations.